-I think we are drifting away from our main subject.
-Let’s talk about the places where rain has become the part and parcel of daily life.
-‘Cherrapunji’ in the North Eastern corner of India was once known as the wettest place on the planet and it still holds the Guinness Book record for maximum rainfall received at a place.
+I believe we’re straying from our main topic.
+Let’s shift our focus to places where rain is a daily occurrence.
+In the northeastern part of India, there’s ‘Cherrapunji’, which was previously known as the wettest place on Earth and still holds the Guinness Book record for the highest recorded rainfall in a location.

-Adventurous trekkers also venture into the waterfalls around the area viz, Kunchikal Falls, Barkana Falls, Onake Abbi Falls and Jogigundi Falls etc. Kundadry hills situated at a height of 3200 ft is another interesting destination near Agumbe.
-Drive up the narrow road that leads to the top of the hill, from where you could have a clear view of the valley with rain clouds floating above it.
-There is an old Jain temple on top of the hills with an adjoining pond usually filled with rain water.
-The trekking trail that goes up the hill gets surrounded by lush green forests and beautiful flowers in monsoon season.
+Daring trekkers also seek out the waterfalls in the vicinity, such as Kunchikal Falls, Barkana Falls, Onake Abbi Falls, and Jogigundi Falls.
+The Kundadry hills, perched at a height of 3200 ft, stand as another captivating destination near Agumbe.
+Ascend the narrow road to the hilltop for a panoramic view of the valley shrouded by rain clouds.
+At the summit, an ancient Jain temple overlooks an accompanying pond usually brimming with rainwater.
+The trekking trail leading up the hill is enveloped by verdant forests and blossoming flowers during the monsoon season.

-One could also pay a visit to Agumbe Rainforest Research Station (ARRS) situated inside the rain forest, which was initiated by the famous Indian herpetologist Romulus Whitaker for the conservation & breeding of King Cobras.
+If you’re looking for a unique getaway, the Agumbe Rainforest Research Station (ARRS) inside the rainforest is a must-visit.
+Established by the renowned Indian herpetologist Romulus Whitaker for the conservation and breeding of King Cobras, it’s a fascinating place to explore.

 How to reach Agumbe